UKFELs/puffinDocs/sections/overview.md

 ## Code Language

 Puffin is written in modern Fortran, using MPI and OpenMP.
 It scales well up to many thousands of cores on large clusters, but smaller runs, in 1D or periodic mode, can usually be run locally.
+Post-processing scripts are in Python, using pytables and numpy.

 ## Documentation